markwalkernz/Storefront/README.md

 # Storefront
 Coding Boot Camp Week 12 homework.
 MySQL database with a Node.js user interface.

+The application uses a MySQL database to hold an inventory of stock.
+A customer can query the inventory, then place an order.
+The inventory is reduced by the number of items that the customer orders.

 The application requires the following node packages:

 - 'mysql' for connection to My SQL database